nthnmillar/pointcloud-lab/README.md

 ## Background

-A 3D LiDAR sensor I attached to the first robot sim from a Udemy tutorial appeared to blur and distort in Rviz.
+A 3D LiDAR sensor I attached to the first robot sim from a Udemy tutorial appeared to create blured and distorted point clouds in Rviz.
 This happened regardless of the IMU and odometry sensor fusion I attempted with an EKF filter.
-So I rebuilt another yahboom mecanum robot from another tutorial which included nav2 SLAM in its EKF filter.
+So I rebuilt another yahboom mecanum robot from another tutorial which included nav2 mapping with its EKF.

 ## The Problem

 To minimize the point cloud distortion in Rviz, I attempted some EKF calibration.
 I tweaked noise covariance and how much odom vs IMU affects the robot's yaw rotation.
-Then I switched between using odom and map as the world reference, and then back to using odom again but using nav2's amcl_pose instead to get localisation.
+Then I switched between using odom and the nav2 map as the world reference, and then back to using odom again but using nav2's amcl_pose instead to get localisation.

-However, the point clouds visualised in Rviz from rotations were consistently out of sync with the SLAM map when the yahboom robot rotated.
+However, the point clouds visualised in Rviz from rotations were consistently out of sync when the yahboom robot rotated.
 The point clouds snapped back on the map when translating in position.
 I planned on attempting to make a filter that only recorded accurate point clouds during robot translation, and disregarded point clouds from rotation.

 ## The Solution

-I noticed that the default teleop controls were distorting the point clouds, whereas another script controlling the robot with acceleration and deceleration did not distort point clouds.
+I attempted using SLAM Toolbox instead for real time mapping, and noticed that the default teleop controls were distorting the point clouds, whereas another script controlling the robot with acceleration and deceleration did not distort point clouds.
 So I later found that I resolved the rotation point cloud distortion issue by building SLAM friendly controls.
 This is where instead of controlling a robot with sudden and erratic movements, such as with the default ros2 teleop keyboard controls, these controls have acceleration and deceleration for all movement.
 This allows for SLAM friendly trajectories and predictable motion for consistent point cloud position tracking.

 ## Future Work
-- Ghosting reduction and filtering
+- Point cloud filtering
-- Data processing algorithms
-- Visualization and analysis tools
+- Visualization tools

 ## Quick Start